tfindlay-au/ZigbeeRetrofit/README.md

 ### Next Steps
 - Add USB port ?
-- Ground Pad ok ?
-- Add fuse ?
--
+- Add an RF shield to go over the chip